-It was the first materiality analyses included in the first Non-financial Report of the Group.
-In the past, OMV Petrom followed the same materiality as OMV Group.
+In 2017, OMV Petrom conducted the first materiality analysis which was included in the Non-financial Report of the Group.
+OMV Petrom completed the materiality analysis of the sustainability topics in compliance with the new legal requirements, the GRI Standards – Core Option and European Directive 95/2014 provisions, translated into national law through Ministry of Finance Orders No. 1.938 / 2016 and No. 2844/2016.
+In the previous reporting processes, OMV Petrom followed the same materiality as OMV Group.
 In order to maintain an objective and independent view on the material topics, we have conducted this process together with an external party.
-Essential for this process was to consider stakeholder interests as well as significant economic, environmental and social impacts of OMV Petrom’s business.
+In this process we consider all stakeholder interests, as well as significant economic, environmental and social impacts of OMV Petrom’s business.

 The materiality analysis consisted of the following phases:

-- Health, Safety, Security and Environment
+• Health, Safety, Security and Environment

-- Carbon Efficiency
+• Carbon Efficiency

-- Business Principles and Social Responsibility
+• Business Principles and Social Responsibility